...

 How Long Do I Have To Claim Compensation For Hospital Acquired Infections?

 In addition to meeting the claiming criteria for medical negligence, you must also start legal proceedings within the time limits set by the Limitation Act 1980.
-This is typically three years from the date you were harmed.
+This is typically 3 years from the date you were harmed.
 Alternatively, this could be three years from the date of knowledge.
 This is the date that you first connected the infection with hospital negligence.

 However, in certain claims for compensation for hospital acquired infections, there are time-limit exceptions.
 These include: